beelzebub2352/beelzebub2352/README.md

 Junior Data Technician, Aspiring Game Designer
 ----------------------

-I have been familiar with using MS Excel since 2020, and only recently graduated from FE college as an aspiring game designer.
+I have been familiar with MS Excel since 2020, and only recently graduated from FE college as an aspiring game designer.
 So far into my Data Technician bootcamp I have learned how to process, manipulate and visualize data via Excel, Tableau, PowerBI, MySQL, and Python, while also understanding the importance of data protection and organization via MS Azure.

 ## **Interests**